soywod/kronos/README.md

 # Kronos protocol

 Kronos is a synchronized cross-platform task and time manager.
-In fact, it's a group of clients which follow a protocol and synchronize data with a common secret [Gist](https://gist.github.com).
-This document aims to be this protocol.
+In fact, it's a group of clients which follow this protocol.
+Feel free to contribute, share some idea, or even code a Kronos client.

 ## List of clients